tbensky/Prolog-CLP/README.md

 First, we allow Prolog to find values for needed variables.
 These are drawn from some predicate that reflects the domain needed for the variables.
 Here, T, W, and O are assigned values from the `value` predicate.

-Next, more variable assignment are made as per the rules of the problem.
+Next, more variable assignments are made as per the rules of the problem.
 In this case, the grade school addition, which will assign values to R, U, O, and F, taking any carries into account.

 Lastly, constrains are applied, in this case that T, W, and O are all not equal, and $F\ne 0$.